DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   - ``rte_eal_mbuf_default_mempool_ops``

-* mempool: several API and ABI changes are planned in v18.05.

-  The following changes are planned:

-  - addition of new op to allocate contiguous block of objects if underlying driver supports it.

 * mbuf: The opaque ``mbuf->hash.sched`` field will be updated to support generic definition in line with the ethdev TM and MTR APIs.
 Currently, this field is defined in librte_sched in a non-generic way.
 The new generic format